kickhead13/open-box/README.md

 ### Description

-Open Box is a file encryption, decryption and hashing that provides server, user and administration tools.
-It allows setting up a server handling client file encryption requests.
-It has support for modern and classic encryption algorithms such as:
+Open Box is a file encryption, decryption and hashing ecosystem that provides server, user and administration tools.
+It allows setting up a server handling client file encryption/hashing requests.
+It has support for modern and classic encryption/hashing algorithms such as:
   - AES
   - RSA
   - TWOFISH